vyos/vyos-documentation/docs/services.rst

 Configuration
 ^^^^^^^^^^^^^

-The example below uses ACN as access-concentrator name, assigns an address from the pool 10.1.1.100-111, terminates at the local endpoint 10.1.1.1 and serves only requests in the interface eth1.
+The example below uses ACN as access-concentrator name, assigns an address from the pool 10.1.1.100-111, terminates at the local endpoint 10.1.1.1 and serves requests only on eth1.

 .. code-block:: sh